KhaledNehad/Stocks-App/README.md

       - Current price
       - Percentage Gain

-    - Create function to convert price in dollars.
     - fetch data from the API using axios.
-    - Uncompleted Graph view for the stock.
-    - Change the UX to open the Stock details in a sheet instead of a new page.
     - Eslint and Prettier configuration.

-## What I was planing to do more!

-    - Add a search functionally to search for stocks.
-    - add a graph view for the stock in both Markets and Details page.
-    - Add a functionally to add stocks to the Portfolio.
-    - Unit Tests.

 ## Screenshots